Are Glasses Approved as FSA or HSA Eligible Expenses?

 Roxie wearing vintage cat eyes with rhinestone embellishments

-Pearl shines in Dauphine (Matte Champagne with flat gold gradient mirror lenses) by KREWE
+Pearl shines in Dauphine by KREWE (Matte Champagne with flat gold gradient mirror lenses)

 The ONLINE selection of glasses is just a representation of what you’ll find in the store.
 Think of this website as the boutique version of Philip Brown’s Optical Emporium (aka Smith’s Opticians).